Wake1st/CitySmashinCrittersRevival/README.md

 ## Issues

-- [ ] there seems to be an issue when using the special a second time
+- [ ] there seems to be an issue when using the special a second time (camera?)
 - [ ] ui sfx on score menu needs time to play (slight delay?)
+- [ ] pause menu background missing

 ## Requirements